-The .270 Winchester, .30-06 Springfield, and .375 H&H (among many others) all have well-deserved reputations as great cartridges for hunters.
+Cartridges like the .270 Winchester, .30-06 Springfield, and the .375 H&H (among many others) are all well regarded in the hunting community.
 However, there are many underrated rifle cartridges that perform well in the field, but don’t have reputations that match their capabilities.

 Sometimes a cartridge performs very well but doesn’t get much publicity and fails to really catch on with the general hunting and shooting public.
 Sometimes a cartridge gets pushed out of the limelight by a newer cartridge that has a slight edge in performance.
 Either way, all of the cartridges on this list are solid performers but are not nearly as popular as some of the other choices out there.

 Continue reading to see our choices for the most underrated rifle cartridges for hunting, whether it’s big game, small game, or anything in between.

 When it was first introduced in the late 1950s, the .264 Winchester Magnum was considered state of the art and quickly became extremely popular.
 Developed using the .375 H&H Magnum as a parent case, the .264 Winchester was significantly more powerful than the .270 Winchester rifle cartridges, yet would still fit in a standard-length rifle.
 There are many things to like about the .264 Winchester: it’s flat-shooting, accurate and it has surprisingly little recoil.
 This made it very popular among varmint and deer hunters out west where long-range shots were more common.

 However, the introduction of the 7mm Remington Magnum in the early 1960s was the beginning of the end for the .264 Winchester.
 While the 7mm Remington Magnum doesn’t shoot quite as flat, it does use a little more bullet weight and didn’t have a reputation for excess barrel wear like the .264 Winchester did.